jimmyable/jimmyjoseph.github.io/_posts/2018-02-08-basic-java.md

 {% endhighlight %}

 ## Extras
 If you want to do more all this code and more is on my [BasicJava](https://github.com/jimmyjoseph1295/BasicJava) repo.
-Theres also an exercise that created a Mortage calculator.
+There's also an exercise that created a Mortage calculator.